shaikhubaidahmed/ykan/README.md

 ## this project is open source
-please help me make this engine if you find some speling mistakes or you want to hel m with the engine development contact me
+please help me make this engine if you find some spelling mistakes or you want to help me with the engine development contact me

 twitter @arydev_7